Locations:

 What is a stent?

-A stent is a very small tube your healthcare provider can put inside your artery to keep it open after they move plaque (cholesterol and fat) out of the way.
-This helps your blood get through your artery more easily.
+A stent is a very small tube your healthcare provider can put inside your artery to keep it open.
+They perform stent placement after they move plaque (cholesterol and fat) out of the way.
+Think of it like crowd control for your artery.
+It helps your blood get through more easily.

 Types of stents